SrinidhiAvantikaaR/Sentiment-Analysis/README.md

 - Easily extensible to multiple text domains (IMDB reviews, tweets, etc.)
 - Upload and batch processing of CSV files containing multiple reviews
 - Generates sentiment predictions for all entries in the dataset
-- Provides downloadable results/report in CSV or PDF format
+- Provides downloadable results/report in PDF format

 ---